-Surveys throughout the spring and summer months showed that air temperatures averaged 16.2 °C with a maximum of 20°C and minimum of 10.5°C. Water temperatures averaged 16.8°C with a maximum of 21.5°C and minimum of 11°C. Salinity measurements over the survey period averaged 26.4 ppt with a maximum of 36.5 ppt and a minimum of 12.05 ppt (ocean water is approximately 36ppt).
-Dissolved oxygen was also measured during the surveys where the average was calculated to be 7.5 mg/L; the maximum was 16.2 mg/L; and the minimum was 3.3 mg/L (100% oxygen saturation is 10.0 mg/L).
-The maximum dissolved oxygen value is beyond a the 100% level, though it must be noted that dissolved oxygen probes are notorious for reading above 10.0 mg/L. In any case, the data appears to indicate that dissolved oxygen level decreased as the summer progressed.
+Surveys throughout the spring and summer months showed that air temperatures ranged between a maximum of 20.5°C and minimum of 10.5°C. Water temperatures ranged between a maximum of 30.2°C and minimum of 13.8°C. Conductivity measurements were only taken in April and March, due to availability of a functioning meter.
+Conductivity ranged between a maximum of 49,748 μ S and a minimum of 3,694 μ S (ocean water is approximately 5,000,000 μ S).
+Dissolved oxygen was also measured during the surveys and ranged between a maximum of 23.4 ppm and a minimum of 5.9 ppm (100% oxygen saturation is 10.0 ppm).
+The dissolved maximum value is beyond a maximum level, though dissolved oxygen probes are notorious for reading above 10.0 ppm.
 The presence of fish at each site indicates that the levels measured still support a healthy diversity and density of fish.

-Seining and minnow trapping at the eleven fisheries monitoring sites, over the five month sampling period, identified the presence of over 19 species of fish.
-The following table presents the total number of fish sampled from March to July in 2014.
+Seining and minnow trapping at the 12 fisheries monitoring sites, over the four month sampling period, identified the presence of over 16 known species.
+The following table presents the total number of fish and marine invertebrates sampled from April to July in 2015.